Symptoms & Risk Factors

 • Severe pain in the eyes or forehead

 • Seeing rainbows or halos around lights

 Many risk factors exist for the development of glaucoma.
 Some of these include:

 • Having a relative with glaucoma

 • Inflammatory eye conditions

-If you have one or more of the glaucoma risk factors listed, you should visit your eye care professional for a full glaucoma exam.
-Early detection and treatment of high eye pressure is your best defence against glaucoma.
+If you have one or more of the glaucoma risk factors listed and are over the age of 35, you should visit your eye care professional for a full glaucoma exam.
+Early detection and treatment of high eye pressure is your best defense against glaucoma.

-Help is right around the corner.
-Leading eye professionals offer iStent inject® for the treatment and control of eye pressure associated with mild-to-moderate primary open-angle glaucoma, and are available to answer your questions.
-Find out if you are a candidate for inject® by talking with a Physician in your area today.Find an iStent inject® Physician
+Eye professionals offer treatment and control of eye pressure associated with mild-to-moderate primary open-angle glaucoma, and are available to answer your questions.
+Talk with a surgeon in your area today.Find a Surgeon